-The East Coast Trail Guide offers maps, photos, and a detailed description of the entire East Coast Trail, including Father Troy’s Trail.
+The East Coast Trail Guide is a digital trail guide and photo book filled with information about Newfoundland’s amazing East Coast Trail, including Father Troy’s Trail.

 Please don’t confuse the East Coast Trail Guide with the basic maps and trail descriptions that have always been available on this blog; those will remain available right here: